Gabbi68/folding-at-home-kth/README.md

 2. Download and install Terraform ([link](https://www.terraform.io/downloads.html))

-> Installation istructions can be found here ([link](https://learn.hashicorp.com/terraform/getting-started/install.html))
+> Installation instructions can be found here ([link](https://learn.hashicorp.com/terraform/getting-started/install.html))

 4. Use any text editor to change the number of containers you want to run by changing